 Hand Altered Ceramics

-The next level of elegance is in the creation.
-Working with porcelain has provided me this opportunity.
-After fully exhausting the community studio’s numerous glazes and combinations, I have moved on to embrace the natural qualities found in the material itself.
-I work with porcelain to create wheel thrown pottery that is altered by hand.
-The true beauty of the finished piece is functional and dynamic to accent your home decor.
+The next level of elegance is in the creation itself.
+Working with porcelain has given me this rare opportunity to explore subtlety and grace.
+I have moved on to embrace the quiet, natural qualities of the material and to celebrate its inherent glass-like texture and translucence.
+I shape porcelain into hand-built or wheel-thrown forms, then alter and refine each piece by hand.
+The true beauty of the finished work is both functional and dynamic, designed to enhance and accent your home decor.

 The Bare Collection